wilkosz/coinmarketcap_api_sdks/ruby/docs/DefaultApi.md

 # load the gem
 require 'coinmarketcap_client'
 # setup authorization
-CoinmarketcapAPI.configure do |config|
+CoinmarketcapClient.configure do |config|
   # Configure API key authorization: ApiKeyAuth
   config.api_key['X-CMC_PRO_API_KEY'] = 'YOUR API KEY'
   # Uncomment the following line to set a prefix for the API key, e.g. 'Bearer' (defaults to nil)
   #config.api_key_prefix['X-CMC_PRO_API_KEY'] = 'Bearer'
 end

-api_instance = CoinmarketcapAPI::DefaultApi.new
+api_instance = CoinmarketcapClient::DefaultApi.new

 opts = {
   listing_status: 'active', # String | Only active coins are returned by default.
 Pass 'inactive' to get a list of coins that are no longer active.